jensaymoo/RoslynMcp/README.md

 Parameters:
 - `symbolId` (required): The symbol ID of the symbol to rename.
 Use 'resolve_symbol' to obtain this if needed.
 - `newName` (required): The new name for the symbol.
 Must be a valid C# identifier and should not conflict with existing symbols in the same scope.

+### `format_document`

+Use this tool when you need to format exactly one C# source file in the loaded solution using the solution's current formatting and style settings.
+Returns whether formatting changes were applied and persisted.

+Parameters:
+- `path` (required): The path to the C# source file to format.
+The file must be part of the currently loaded solution.